COMING SOON

 STAY TUNED!

-A HUB is a place where neighbors gather after a major disaster to to seek and share information, identify hazards and urgent needs, and connect available community resources.
+A HUB is a place where neighbors gather after a major disaster to seek and share information, identify hazards and urgent needs, and connect available community resources.
 The Roanoke Park Hub is part of Seattle's 50+ volunteer-run Emergency Communication Hubs that activate when normal services are disrupted.

 Everyone’s welcome.
 Join us to learn, practice, and help our neighborhood be more prepared together.
-Interested in volunteering?
-There's a role for everyone

 Learn: Watch a quick video on what a Hub is and how it works